Exile on Main St.: Legacy and reappraisal

 Critics later reassessed Exile on Main St. favourably, and by the late 1970s it had become viewed as the Rolling Stones' greatest album.
 In retrospect, Janovitz called it "the greatest, most soulful, rock & roll record ever made" because it seamlessly distills "perhaps all the essential elements of rock & roll up to 1971, if not beyond".
-He added that it is "the single greatest rock & roll record of all time", distinguished from other contending albums by the Beatles or Pet Sounds, which are more so "brilliant pop records".
+He added that it is "the single greatest rock & roll record of all time", distinguished from other contending albums by the Beatles or Pet Sounds, which are more "brilliant pop records".
 On the response to the album, Richards said, "When [Exile] came out it didn't sell particularly well at the beginning, and it was also pretty much universally panned.
 But within a few years the people who had written the reviews saying it was a piece of crap were extolling it as the best frigging album in the world."

 In 2003, Jagger said, "Exile is not one of my favourite albums, although I think the record does have a particular feeling.
 I'm not too sure how great the songs are, but put together it's a nice piece.
 However, when I listen to Exile it has some of the worst mixes I've ever heard.
 I'd love to remix the record, not just because of the vocals, but because generally I think it sounds lousy.
 At the time Jimmy Miller was not functioning properly.
 I had to finish the whole record myself, because otherwise there were just these drunks and junkies.
 Of course I'm ultimately responsible for it, but it's really not good and there's no concerted effort or intention."
 Jagger also stated he did not understand the praise among Rolling Stones fans because the album did not yield many hits.

 Richards also said, "Exile was a double album.
 And because it's a double album you're going to be hitting different areas, including 'D for Down', and the Stones really felt like exiles.
 We didn't start off intending to make a double album; we just went down to the south of France to make an album and by the time we'd finished we said, 'We want to put it all out.'
 The point is that the Stones had reached a point where we no longer had to do what we were told to do.
 Around the time Andrew Oldham left us, we'd done our time, things were changing and I was no longer interested in hitting Number One in the charts every time.
 What I want to do is good shit—if it's good they'll get it some time down the road."